MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ---
-title: "Refactor an app by migrating it to Azure App Service and Azure SQL Managed Instance"
+title: Refactor an on-premises application to an Azure App Service web app and an SQL Managed Instance
-description: Learn how Contoso rehosts an on-premises app by migrating it to an Azure App Service web app and Azure SQL Managed Instance.
+description: Learn how Contoso rehosts an on-premises app by migrating it to an Azure App Service web app and an SQL Managed Instance.
 author: givenscj
 ms.author: abuck
-ms.date: 04/02/2020
+ms.date: 07/01/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: migrate